Binedaline: Synthesis

-Grignard reaction of 2-aminobenzophenone [2835-77-0] (1) with methylmagnesium bromide and dehydration of the tertiary carbinol gives 2-(1-phenylvinyl)aniline [64097-92-3] (2).
-In an example of the Widman-Stoermer Synthesis, treatment with nitrous acid followed by basification of the diazonium species with ammonia causes an intramolecular cyclization to afford 4-phenylcinnoline [21874-06-6] (3).
-Hydrogenation would give 4-Phenyl-1,4-dihydrocinnoline, CID:14175750 (4).
+Grignard reaction of 2-aminobenzophenone (1) with methylmagnesium bromide and dehydration of the tertiary carbinol gives 2-(1-phenylvinyl)aniline (2).
+In an example of the Widman-Stoermer synthesis, treatment with nitrous acid followed by basification of the diazonium species with ammonia causes an intramolecular cyclization to afford 4-phenylcinnoline (3).
+Hydrogenation gives 4-phenyl-1,4-dihydrocinnoline (4).
 The presence of acetic acid gives (5).
-The reaction with Methyl p-toluenesulfonate [80-48-8] leads to CID:20337750 (6).
-Acid hydrolysis gives [57647-15-1] (7).
-Sodamide is then used to abstract the amine proton; alkylation of then anionic species with 2-dimethylaminoethylchloride [107-99-3] (8) then concludes the synthesis of binedaline (9).
+The reaction with methyl p-toluenesulfonate leads to (6).
+Acid hydrolysis gives N-methyl-3-phenylindol-1-amine (7).
+Sodamide is then used to abstract the amine proton; alkylation of then anionic species with 2-dimethylaminoethylchloride (8) then concludes the synthesis of binedaline (9).